AlexThePolygonal/cpp-stateful-templates/README.md

 Clang executes all templates in the order that they appear, recursively.
 First, Clang instantiates the parent classes, then the classes occuring in the body of the class.

 GCC behaves in a bizarre way.
-It behaves identically to Clang, except when instantiating the parent classes of a class, it first does a single pass over the parent template classes, instantiates all of the _simple_ subtemplates, that is, the template arguments which do not have ininstantiated template arguments, then proceeds recursively.
+It behaves identically to Clang, except when instantiating parent template classes, it first evaluates all of the """simple""" arguments, then processes the rest sequentially.
+I was unable to find any way to describe it.

-Because of this, functions on gcc are processed bizarrely, which can be seen in the recursive tests.
+Because of this, functions on gcc work weirdly, which can be seen in the recursive tests.
 ```cpp
 struct SumOfFirstIntegers {
     template <class _>